vikrant327/web-server/README.md

 # web-server
-A Express.js REST service to fetch weather forecast for a given location and send response back to the server
+A Express.js REST service to fetch weather forecast for a query location or address.

 Clone repo